Serapis: Serapis cult history

 With his (i.e. Osiris's) wife Isis, and their son Horus (in the form of Harpocrates), Serapis won an important place in the Greek world.
-In his 2nd-century CE Description of Greece, Pausanias notes two Serapeia on the slopes of Acrocorinth, above the rebuilt Roman city of Corinth and one at Copae in Boeotia.
+In his 2nd-century CE Description of Greece, Pausanias notes two Serapeia on the slopes of Acrocorinth above the rebuilt Roman city of Corinth, and one at Copae in Boeotia.

 Serapis figured among the international deities whose cult was received and disseminated throughout the Roman Empire, with Anubis sometimes identified with Cerberus.
 At Rome, Serapis was worshiped in the Iseum Campense, the sanctuary of Isis built during the Second Triumvirate in the Campus Martius.
 The Roman cults of Isis and Serapis gained in popularity late in the 1st century when Vespasian experienced events he attributed to their miraculous agency while he was in Alexandria, where he stayed before returning to Rome as emperor in 70 CE.
 From the Flavian Dynasty on, Serapis was one of the deities who might appear on imperial coinage with the reigning emperor.

-The main cult at Alexandria survived until the late 4th century, when a Christian mob directed by Pope Theophilus of Alexandria destroyed the serapeum in Alexandria some time 385~389 CE, during one of the frequent religious riots in the city.
-Despite the mob violence, the cult of Serapis survived until 391 CE when Theodosius I banned all forms of pagan religion in the Edict of Thessalonica, when the Alexandrian serapeum was finally demolished.
+Like many pagan cults of its time, the cult of Serapis declined during the rule of Theodosius I as the emperor, a Christian, implemented religious laws to restrict paganism across the empire.
+The main cult at Alexandria survived until the late 4th century, when a Christian mob directed by Pope Theophilus of Alexandria destroyed the Serapeum in Alexandria some time around 391 CE, during one of the frequent religious riots in the city.

-In popular culture
+Jewish and Christian views

-Serapis is the main antagonist of the Rick Riordan short story The Staff of Serapis which crosses over two of his major series, The Kane Chronicles and Camp Half-Blood Chronicles.
-He is destroyed by Annabeth Chase and Sadie Kane after the former destroys the head representing the future on Serapis' staff.
-In the follow up story The Crown of Ptolemy, it's revealed that Serapis was awakened by the overall main antagonist Setne in order to test bringing Greek demigods and Egyptian magicians together.
+The origins of Serapis has been the source of speculation by both Jewish and Christian philosophers in ancient times.
+Tertullian in early 3rd century AD believed that belief in Serapis was inspired by Patriarch Joseph who is traditionally believed to have acceded to the office of chief administrator of Egypt.
+The same opinion was echoed in the Talmud.